robdunn4/QSpice/WIP/QParser2/QtDemo/README.md

 Note that this code is not a fully complete tool and does not contain significant error checking.
 It is merely a proof of concept to get us started.
 (The "tricky part" was convincing the Qt editor component to display special characters used by QSpice.)

-You will need to compile the code yourself.
+<s>You will need to compile the code yourself.
 I have not provided an executable because, well frankly, I'm lazy.
-Sharing Qt binaries requires either (1) compiling the Qt toolset source for static libraries or (2) a tedious packaging/distribution of Qt DLLs.
+Sharing Qt binaries requires either (1) compiling the Qt toolset source for static libraries or (2) a tedious packaging/distribution of Qt DLLs.</s>

+OK, the Qt Extensions for MSVS make deploying binaries easier than I thought.
+QtDemo.x64.zip contains the required files &mdash; just unzip and click on QtDemo.exe.
+See the QtDeploy configuration for how it's done.

 ### Notes: